 Future technologies that will transform component manufacture

 As automated, robotic assembly lines have become more and more embedded in large-scale vehicle manufacturing, the practice of lights-out manufacturing has become more widespread.
-It refers to autonomously operating factories which don’t need human interventions and, hence, don’t require lighting.
+It refers to autonomously operating factories that don’t need human interventions and, hence, don’t require lighting.
 Without robots, it would take up to 500 operatives to staff a 40,000 square foot warehouse, whereas only five technicians are required to service the robots as they work.
 Machines are becoming more interconnected and self-learning at a phenomenal rate, so if humans are to remain a key part of the component manufacture process, the future challenge is to balance people and technology for operational efficiency.

 The key innovation in R&D is how technology platforms are revolutionising the use of the talent latent in R&D teams, through Artificial Intelligence – advances in materials science mean that AR or VR headsets could be an integral part of the drafting board used in the future for schematics.
 Companies like Intel, using their ‘tick-tock’ model, are also interconnecting R&D with certain business areas to make it a more integral part of the overall business model: in their case, microarchitecture processes and manufacturing technology.